anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecurePaymentsApi.md

 <a id="securepaymentspost"></a>
 # **SecurePaymentsPost**
-> TransactionDetailResponse SecurePaymentsPost (string xApiKey, string xAppKey, string xVersion, string origin, PaymentRequest paymentRequest)
+> TransactionDetailResponse SecurePaymentsPost (string xApiKey, string xAppKey, float xVersion, string origin, PaymentRequest paymentRequest)

 This API posts new Secure payment request for the merchant.